Reapie/NVSS-Obfuscation/notes.md

 Interpreted Languages usually don't contain actual exploit, rather just a downloader, so obfuscation is usually not too strong

-JS Frameworks output horrible code
+JS Frameworks output unreadable code

 Powershell or VBS is usually only lightly modified because it is not the actual payload